verge-io/docs/docs/knowledge-base/template.md

 ## Additional Resources

 - [Link to related vergeOS documentation]
-- [Link to verge.io community forums]
 - [Link to vergeOS video tutorials if available]

 ## Feedback

 !!! question "Need Help?"
-    If you need further assistance or have any questions about this article, please don't hesitate to reach out to our support team or post in the verge.io community forums.
+    If you need further assistance or have any questions about this article, please don't hesitate to reach out to our support team.

 ---